Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Problem Formulation

 where $\Xi = (p_n, r^{+}_n(\boldsymbol{\omega}), r^{-}_n(\boldsymbol{\omega}), r^{d}_{n}, r^{u}_{n}, \beta_n)$ is the set of decision variables.
 We remark that $r^{d}_{n}$ and $r^{u}_{n}$ are the downward and upward reserve \emph{capacity} provided by the dispatchable generator at node $n$.
 This reserve capacity is procured by the system operator before the forecast errors $\boldsymbol{\omega}$ are known.

 The three terms of the objective function \eqref{eq:JCCOPF_objective} to be minimized correspond to the power dispatch cost, the cost of procuring reserve capacity, and the expected cost related to the actual deployment of that capacity, respectively.
 The power balance in the system is guaranteed for all possible realizations of $\boldsymbol{\omega}$ through equations \eqref{eq:JCCOPF_balance1} and \eqref{eq:JCCOPF_balance2}.
-Note that by requiring $\beta_n\geq 0$ in \eqref{eq:JCCOPF_charac}, we enforce that all reserve deployment only acts to counterbalance forecast, rather than also allowing redispatch among generators to counter congestion.
-Constraints \eqref{eq:JCCOPF_gen} ensure that the power produced by dispatchable generators is within their minimum and maximum power output limits, i.e., $\underline{p}_{n}$ and $\overline{p}_{n}$, respectively, considering the reserve capacity the system operator procures from them.
+Note that by requiring $\beta_n\geq 0$ in \eqref{eq:JCCOPF_charac}, we enforce that all reserve deployment only acts to counterbalance forecast errors, rather than also allowing redispatch among generators to counter congestion.
+Constraints \eqref{eq:JCCOPF_gen} ensure that the power produced and the reserve capacity offered by dispatchable generators is within their minimum and maximum power output limits $\underline{p}_{n}$ and $\overline{p}_{n}$.
+This condition is expressed by adjusting the generation limits for the dispatchable generation by the respective reserve capacities each generator provides.
 Constraints \eqref{eq:JCCOPF_maxdores} and \eqref{eq:JCCOPF_maxupres} set a limit on the maximum reserve capacity each generator is willing or able to provide.
 Equation \eqref{eq:JCCOPF_updownreserve} models the affine control policy for reserve deployment (AGC) we discussed above.
 Expression \eqref{eq:JCCOPF_jointCC} constitutes the joint chance-constraint system by which the system operator states that the reserves deployed and the line flows must be within their bounds with a probability greater than or equal to $1-\epsilon$.
-Accordingly, parameter $\epsilon$ is the maximum allowed probability of constraint violation set by the operator.
+Accordingly, the parameter $\epsilon$ is the maximum allowed probability of constraint violation set by the operator to reflect their risk preferences.
+Note that by implementing a joint chance constraint (as opposed to e.g. multiple single chance constraints), we can interpret $\epsilon$ as a metric for overall system security.
+In the literature on chance constrained OPF, $\epsilon$ is often chosen to be in the range from 0-10\%.
 In~\eqref{eq:JCCOPF_jointCC}, $l$ is the index of transmission lines in the power network and $\overline{f}_l$ stands for the capacity limit of line $l$.
+Note that the joint chance constraint limits the probability that the reserve activation exceeds the contracted reserve capacities, and thus ensures, in combination with \eqref{eq:JCCOPF_gen}, that the generation limits will be satisfied with a high probability.
 Finally, \eqref{eq:JCCOPF_charac} imposes the positive character of decision variables $\beta_{n}$ and random functions $r^{+}_n(\boldsymbol{\omega})$ and $r^{-}_n(\boldsymbol{\omega})$ for all $n$.
 Note that the probability in \eqref{eq:JCCOPF_jointCC} is computed over the probability space of $\boldsymbol{\omega}$ and that the equality \eqref{eq:JCCOPF_updownreserve} and the inequality \eqref{eq:JCCOPF_charac} must hold for almost all $\boldsymbol{\omega}$.